-2. Where a floor is served by more than one stairway, stairways other than the first stairways may have a clear width of not less than 30 inches.
-Any handrail may encroach a maximum of 4.5 inches into the clear width.
-Section R311.7.1
+Exception: Where a floor is served by more than one stairway, stairways other than the first stairway may have a clear width of not less than 30 inches.
+Any handrail may encroach a maximum of 4-1/2 inches into the clear width.
+Section R311.7.1 required headroom not more than 4-3/4 inches.